Continuous journey regulation: Legislative countermeasures

-As an appeal from Justice Hunter's decision was limited by law, the government responded quickly, by enacting a new continuous journey and $200 cash requirement regulations on 7 January 1914, by orders-in-council P.C.
+As an appeal from Justice Hunter's decision was limited by law, the government responded quickly, by issuing new continuous journey and $200 cash requirement regulations on 7 January 1914, by orders-in-council P.C.
 23 and P.C.
-24. The new regulations conformed with the enacting provisions in the 1910 Act, in accordance with Justice Hunter's decision.
+24. The new regulations conformed with the authorizing provisions in the 1910 act, in accordance with Justice Hunter's decision.
 The new regulations appeared to be immune from any further legal challenge.
 P.C.
-24 was repealed on 25th July 1921, with the approval of order-in-council P.C.
+24 was repealed on 25 July 1921, with the approval of order-in-council P.C.
 2668, while P.C.
-23 was revoked much later on 26th November 1947.
+23 was revoked much later on 26 November 1947.

 Komagata Maru incident

 Gurdit Singh Sandhu, from Amritsar, was a well-to-do government contractor in Singapore who was aware of the problems that Indians were facing in getting to Canada due to exclusion laws.
 Though Singh was apparently aware of the January 1914 regulations when he chartered the SS Komagata Maru, he continued with his purported goal of challenging the continuous journey regulation and opening the door for immigration from India to Canada.
 The passengers consisted of 340 Sikhs, 24 Muslims, and 12 Hindus, all British subjects.